mlab-upenn/f110-vesc-docs/README.md

 <img src="images/mech_jetson_power_wires_stripped.jpg" width="400">
 <img src="images/mech_jetson_power_wires_connected.jpg" width="400">

-# Mounting the Jetson and Power Board
+# Mounting the Jetson and Power Board on the chassis

 Screw both the Jetson and the power board onto the chassis.
 The Jetson should be secured using longer (20mm) Phillips screws, while the power board should be secured using 10mm screws.
 Note that the Jetson also comes with four white plastic standoffs; these should be placed between the Jetson PCB and heatsink before threading the screws through.
 Ensure that the wires for neither the Wi-Fi antenna nor the Jetson's power connections get pinched.
 It might help to tuck both sets of wires underneath the power board.
 (Don't tuck them underneath the Jetson because they might restrict airflow or obstruct the fan's blades.)